Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Introduction

 \section{Introduction}

-The rapid evolution of generative artificial intelligence has revolutionized digital media.
-These advancements enable the creation of photorealistic visual content on demand, using nothing more than a natural language description~\cite{li2025comprehensive}.
+Generative AI has revolutionized digital media, enabling the creation of photorealistic content on demand via natural language descriptions~\cite{li2025comprehensive}.
 While such tools offer immense creative potential, they also pose significant risks, as they can be maliciously exploited to spread disinformation, facilitate impersonation, or enable fraudulent activities~\cite{tredinnick2023dangers}.
-The high fidelity and realism of generated images make them nearly impossible to detect through visual inspection alone, as even the most discerning observer can be deceived~\cite{lu2023seeingbelievingbenchmarkinghuman, papa2023ontheuseofstablediffusion}.
-Furthermore, the sheer volume of online content limits the feasibility of rigorous manual examination, highlighting the need for AI-Generated Image Detection (AID) approaches that can be robustly deployed in the wild.
+Because their high fidelity deceives even careful human observers~\cite{lu2023seeingbelievingbenchmarkinghuman, papa2023ontheuseofstablediffusion}, and the sheer volume of online media prevents manual review, robust automated AI-generated Image Detection (AID) deployed in the wild is crucial.